Despite Microsoft ending support for its Windows XP in 2014, many people continue to use this operating system.

 What’s more, Maxthon has a built-in snapshot tool.
 This tool can take quality screenshots of important pages without any other add-on.

 Lastly, data syncing on this browser is on another level.
-This is thanks to the clouding syncing feature that allows you to access your data on different devices easily.
+This is thanks to the clouding syncing feature allowing you to easily access your data on different devices.

 - Can import bookmarks